 “I was planning on living off campus and I actually found out that I got denied pretty late,” freshman Ethan Ballard said.
 “Now I’m having to hope for on-campus housing.”

 Part of the solution lies in off-campus housing, over which the university has no control.
+For those seeking information on off-campus housing, visit this useful source.

 About 78% of students, or 22,000, live off-campus, according to US News.
 However, at the recent off-campus housing fair hosted by the university, officials said nearly all complexes are already at full occupancy for the 2023-2024 academic year, including complexes with 636 and 840 beds and apartments with over 431 rooms.
 The tight housing market in Knoxville is feeding the problem.